 There are four classes of certificates: (1) Class 1, (2) Class 2, (3) Class 3, and (0) testing certificates.
 The security level of certificates is classified by the method of identify authentication in subscriber registration.
-Please refer to "1.4.1 Certificates Level of Assurance" for details.
+Please refer to Section 1.4.1 for details.